Convergence Analysis of a Proximal Stochastic Denoising Regularization Algorithm: Abstract

 \section{Abstract}

-Plug-and-Play methods for image restoration are iterative algorithms that solve a variational problem to restore an image.
+Plug-and-Play methods for image restoration are iterative algorithms that solve a variational problem to recover a clean image from a degraded observation.
 These algorithms are known to be flexible to changes of degradation and to perform state-of-the-art restoration.
-Recently, a lot of efforts have been made to explore new algorithms to solve this variational problem based on the Plug-and-Play or REgularization by Denoising (RED) frameworks, such as SNORE that is a converging stochastic gradient descent algorithm.
+Recently, significant efforts have been made to explore new stochastic algorithms based on the Plug-and-Play or REgularization by Denoising (RED) frameworks, such as SNORE, which is a convergent stochastic gradient descent algorithm.
 A variant of this algorithm, named SNORE Prox, reaches state-of-the-art performances, especially for inpainting tasks.
 However, the convergence of SNORE Prox, that can be seen as a stochastic proximal gradient descent, has not been analyzed so far.
-In this paper, we prove the convergence of SNORE Prox under reasonable non-convex assumptions.
+In this paper, we prove the convergence of SNORE Prox under non convex assumptions.

 \keywords{Image restoration, stochastic optimization, plug-and-play}